Oregon flag

 State Requirements

-Oregon has moderate homeschool requirements.
-You'll need to file notice with your local school district.
+Oregon has light but formal homeschool requirements with no mandated hour or day minimums, and you'll file notice with your local school district.

 Ages 6-18